- Fee assured

 He serves or served as a consultant for The England and Wales Cricket Board, The Rugby Football League, British Gymnastics, The English Institute of Sport, The Wimbledon Tennis Championships, ATP and the WTA.

-He is immediate Past-President of the Faculty of Sport & Exercise Medicine and past Chairman of the Specialist Advisory Committee in SEM.
+He is a Past-President of the Faculty of Sport & Exercise Medicine (2009-12) and past Chairman of the Specialist Advisory Committee in SEM.
 He chaired the work-group which produced the successful case for SEM as a specialty of medicine (2005).

 Areas of interest